Causes of cancer: Metabolic theory of cancer

+Low-carbohydrate or ketogenic diets have been suggested as an adjunct to first-line cancer therapy.
+These diets greatly reduce levels of glucose in body fluids, thus starving cancer cells of their preferred energy source.

+However, the metabolic theory is still under investigation and remains controversial.
+While there is evidence supporting the role of altered metabolism in cancer, many researchers are now examining cancer as a complex interplay of genetic mutations and metabolic dysregulation, rather than a purely genetic or purely metabolic disease.
+As of 2020, no randomized controlled trials of ketogenic diets in cancer treatment had been conducted.

 Obesity

 In the United States, excess body weight is associated with the development of many types of cancer and is a factor in 14–20% of all cancer deaths.
 Every year, nearly 85,000 new cancer diagnoses in the United States are related to obesity.
 Individuals who underwent bariatric surgery for weight loss have reduced cancer incidence and mortality.

 There is an association between obesity and colon cancer, post-menopausal breast cancer, endometrial cancer, kidney cancer, and esophageal cancer.
 Obesity has also been linked with the development of liver cancer.
 The current understanding regarding the mechanism of cancer development in obesity relates to abnormal levels of metabolic proteins (including insulin-like growth factors) and sex hormones (estrogens, androgens and progestogens).
 Adipose tissue also creates an inflammatory environment which may contribute to the development of cancers.
 Adipose tissue dysregulation can result in oxidative stress leading to oxidative DNA damage and cancer associated genetic instability.

 Physical inactivity is believed to contribute to cancer risk not only through its effect on body weight but also through negative effects on immune system and endocrine system.
 More than half of the effect from diet is due to overnutrition rather than from eating too little healthy foods.